Choosing with unknown causal information: Action-outcome probabilities for decision making can be grounded in causal models: Causal Decision Theory

 where $P_g$ is the probability distribution associated with the causal structure $g$. \end{theorem}

-\begin{proof} Following \citeauthor{bernardo2000bayesian} proof of Savage's Theorem (Proposition 2.22, p.
-52, \cite{bernardo2000bayesian}), let $a_i = \{ c_{ij} | E_{ij}, j = 1 , ... , n \}$ be an option.\\ \\ Existence of a probability $P(\cdot)$ associated with uncertain events $E$ is given by Axiom 5(2).
-Also, the utility $u(c)$ is the real number $\mu(S)$ associated with any standard event $S$ such that
+\begin{proof} Following \citeauthor{bernardo2000bayesian} proof of the Expected Utility Principle (Proposition 2.22, p.
+52, \cite{bernardo2000bayesian}), let $a_i = \{ c_{ij} \mid E_{ij}, j = 1 , ... , n \}$ be an option.\\ \\ The existence of a probability $P(\cdot)$, associated with uncertain events $E$, is given by Axiom 5(2).
+Also, the utility $u(c)$, is the real number $\mu(S)$, associated with any standard event $S$, such that